Hottest Post Office

 Post Office

-Our Post Office in Utqiagvik, North Slope of Alaska — formerly Barrow (99723) — experiences the coldest temperatures.
+Our Post Office in Utqiagvik, North Slope of Alaska — formerly Barrow (99723) — experiences the coldest temperatures of any Post Office location in the United States.

 Shortest delivery route